-But while tossing and turning I got an idea: my driveway bent around until it was parallel to the street to go into the garage, and just opposite the front door, on the other side of the driveway, were some waist-height hedges that were pretty dense.
+But while tossing and turning I got an idea: my driveway bent around until it was parallel to the street to go into the garage.
+Just opposite the front door, on the other side of the driveway, were some waist-height hedges that were pretty dense.
 I decided that would be the perfect medium to hold a couple of bottle rockets at the precise angle I needed to “shoot down” that bloody bird.

 Oh, I didn’t think I’d hit it or anything, but these rockets would shoot about 50 yards and then give a loud, firecracker-like report at the apex, and maybe that would be enough to scare my enemy away — at least long enough for me to fall asleep.